Sigyn: Goddess of Victory in Norse Mythology

 FAQs

-Sigyn’s name means “victorious girlfriend,” and she was probably the goddess that embodies victory in battle, like Nike in the Greek world.
-She probably accompanied Odin, the god of war, in the same way, that Nike accompanied Aries.
+Sigyn’s name means “victorious girlfriend,” and she was probably the goddess who embodies victory in battle, like Nike in the Greek world.
+She probably accompanied Odin, the god of war, in the same way.

 What did Sigyn do for Loki?